Updated on May 9, 2023 by Julie McCool

 There are tent and RV sites, plus many options for group camp-outs.
 The trails, skate park, athletic fields, and the Water Mine are all easy to access from the campground.
 If you live nearby, Lake Fairfax is a nice spot for a staycation family camping weekend.

-We’ve been visiting Lake Fairfax Park since we moved to the area, for hiking, for fun with our children when they were small, and to watch many soccer games and cross country meets as they grew.
+We've been visiting Lake Fairfax Park since we moved to Northern Virginia over 25 years ago.
+It was a great place for hiking with our children when they were small, and to watch many soccer games and cross country meets as they grew.
+Now empty nesters, we still return frequently to hike, bike, picnic, and enjoy a relaxing day in Northern VA.